Woody

 Legume

-The reddish brown straight to slightly curved flattened pod is up to 100 mm (4 in) long by 8 mm (1/3 in) wide and is slightly constricted between and raised over the seeds.
-The hard black oval seeds are up to 5 mm (¼ in) long and are arranged longitudinally in the pod.
+The blue-black oblong flattened pods are up to 60 mm (2 3/8 in) long by 14 mm (½ in) wide and are slightly constricted between the seeds.
+The black seeds are up to 4mm (1/8 in) long with a cup-like aril and arranged transversely.

 Note: